 What are sulfates anyway?

-Put simply, sulfates are what make shampoo sudsy.
+Put simply, sulfates are what make shampoo sudsy when you lather on a hair product.
 Technically, they are a type of surfactant (a term for various detergents, emulsifiers, and foaming agents that reduce the surface tension of water) that attracts both oil and water.
 SLS (sodium laureth sulfate) is a synthetic detergent that is both water-loving and water-hating – water-hating to attach to the oils and greases to be removed, and water-loving so it can be rinsed off easily.
 SLS is excellent at both, which makes it so popular with manufacturers.

-The downside of sulfates is that they can also strip natural oils from the scalp and hair, which can make hair dry and brittle.
-And if your scalp is sensitive, sulfates can cause irritation like redness, dryness, and itching.
+The downside of sulfates is that they can also strip natural oils from the scalp and hair removing natural moisture, which can make hair dry and brittle.
+And if your scalp is sensitive, sulfates can cause irritation like redness, dryness, and itching for many hair types.

 People with dry, dyed, frizzy or kinky or otherwise fragile hair should seriously consider ditching sulfates because they’re pretty harsh cleansers.
-Sulfate-free cleansers better maintain the natural oils which leave hair more effectively moisturized.
+Sulfate-free shampoo and cleansers better maintain the natural oils which help maintain hair moisture more effectively.
 Avoiding sulfates might also cut down on scalp irritation.
 And if you use keratin treatments, shampooing three times with a sulfate-based formula is enough to undo the results.
+Curious about bringing added moisture back into your hair?
+Check out our thoughts on using a leave-in-conditioner!

 The lather you get from a shampoo with a sulfate – like so many modern conveniences – is designed so that you don’t have to work hard to cleanse your scalp.
 Products without sulfates mean massaging more rigorously to get clean – less sudsing and more scrubbing.